From the Lee County Department of Public Safety:

 Emergency Management has been an active participant in the ADA Advisory Board Meetings for a number of years to network with the community and to gain insight on the number of residents with disabilities and their needs during a disaster.

 Emergency Management has also been working with agencies representing people with disabilities to further understand their unmet needs.
-We survey the agency representatives to discover gaps in service, and work to provide reasonable accommodations.
+We survey the agency representatives to discover gaps in service and work to provide reasonable accommodations.
 As a result of the collaboration:

 - The Emergency Operations Center added a People with Disabilities Advisor to the Incident Command Structure to address the needs of residents with physical or mental impairments.

 - Training was added for shelter managers on people with disabilities.
 The training was presented by people with disabilities and included a low-vision simulation exercise.
-This will be included in all future trainings for shelter managers.
+This will be included in all future training for shelter managers.

 - Emergency Management is working with these representatives on a project to walk through our public shelters to determine how friendly each one is for people with different types of disabilities.
 Once completed, it will be valuable information for members of our community with disabilities.